izabela-am/bytepath-js/README.md

 ## Tech

-No game engine, no rendering library — by design.
+No game engine, no rendering library.
 The visuals are pure geometry and the physics is circle-overlap collision, so the whole game runs on a hand-rolled fixed-timestep loop, timer/tween module, and a plain Canvas 2D context at an internal 480×270 resolution with pixelated upscale.

 - **TypeScript** (strict) + **Vite**
 - **Canvas 2D** rendering behind a swappable draw boundary